NOAA-OWP/inundation-mapping/README.md

 ## Running the Code

 ### Configuration

-This software is configurable via parameters found in the `config` directory.
-Copy files before editing and remove "template" pattern from the filename.
+There are two ways, which can be used together, to configure the system and/or data processing.
+Some configuration is based on input arguments when running `fim_pipeline.sh` described below in the "Produce HAND Hydrofabric" section.
+Another configuration option is based on using a file named `params_template.env`, found in the `config` directory.
+Copy the `params_template.env` file before editing and remove the word "template" from the filename.
+The `params.env` file includes, among other options, a calibrated parameter set of manning’s n values.
+The new `params.env` becomes one of the arguments submitted when running `fim_pipeline.sh`.

 Make sure to set the config folder group to 'fim' recursively using the chown command.
-Each development version will include a calibrated parameter set of manning’s n values.
-- `params_template.env`

 This system has an optional tool called the `calibration database tool`.
 In order to use this system, you have three options:
 1. Install the calibration database service, found in the [calibration tools README.md](https://github.com/NOAA-OWP/inundation-mapping/tree/dev/tools/calibration-db).
 2. Disable it by providing the `-skipcal` command line option to `fim_pipeline.sh` or `fim_preprocessing.sh`.
-3. Disable it in the `params_template.env` file.
+3. Disable it in the `params.env` file.
 See [calibration tool README](https://github.com/NOAA-OWP/inundation-mapping/blob/dev/tools/calibration-db/README.md) for more details.

 ### Start/run the Docker Container

-Since all of the dependencies are managed in utilizing a Docker container, we must issue the [`docker run`](https://docs.docker.com/engine/reference/run/#clean-up---rm) command to start a container as the run-time environment.
-The container is launched from a Docker Image which was built in [Installation](#installation) step 2.
-The correct input file pathing is necessary for the `/data` volume mount (`-v`) for the `<input_path>`.
-The `<input_path>` should contain a subdirectory named `/inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`).
+Since all of the dependencies are managed by utilizing a Docker container, we must issue the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command to start a container as the run-time environment.
+The container is launched from a Docker image which was built in [Installation](#installation).
+The `-v <input_path>:/data` and must contain a subdirectory named `inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`).
 If the pathing is set correctly, we do not need to adjust the `params_template.env` file, and can use the default file paths provided.

 ```bash